datanav/docs/rdf-support.rst

     }

-We then add a :ref:`properties to CURIES transform <properties_to_curies>` to the start of our pipe's ``transform`` section:
+We then add a :ref:`properties to CURIEs transform <properties_to_curies>` to the start of our pipe's ``transform`` section:

 ::